TheAppSolutions-Dev/ProjectStarterKit/README.md

 Script Build Phase: `$PODS_ROOT/SwiftGen/bin/swiftgen`

 Don't forget to change *ProjectName* into the name of the project.
 Don't forget to create required folders beforehand.

+## Main.swift

+The file needs be to added to the project. `@UIApplicationMain` should be deleted from `AppDelegate` definition.